-Easy Lesson Plans for Toddlers
+Easy Lesson Plans for Kids

 Melissa and Doug makes this awesome Magnetic Calendar and Bulletin Board, that I've hung in Lucas' room (the dry erase board on the left doesn't come with it), and we do "Calendar" almost every day.